-Today I am excited to present the third guest for the interview series, Catherine Agopcan.
+I am excited to present the 3rd guest of the interview series, Catherine Agopcan.
 Catherine or Cat is a writer/blogger focused on educating people on how consumption affects their bottom line through the tenets of minimalism, sustainability, and personal finance.

 I hope you enjoy this interview as much as I did.